A savvy cat named Quinn is wont to walk -

 “That might be so my dear but this she’ll not

-Replies. ”I think concerning her we ought
+Replies. ”I think concerning Claire we ought

 To give her yet another chance today.”